troperville

 • Sid Meier's Pirates!: Every time a ship is captured, they show this quite deliciously.

-• In a CD-ROM game based on the show Arthur, if one succeeds in finding a treasure chest in the scuba diving minigame, a newspaper article with a picture of Arthur surrounded by the treasure will appear.
+• Arthur: In a CD-ROM game based on the show, if one succeeds in finding a treasure chest in the scuba diving minigame, a newspaper article with a picture of Arthur surrounded by the treasure will appear.

-• A game play mechanic in Fire Emblem: Thracia 776.
-Since you get very little money on your own, the best way to get items and weapons are to Capture enemy units, strip them of their possessions and then release them.
+• Fire Emblem: Thracia 776: A gameplay mechanic.
+Since you get very little money on your own, the best way to get items and weapons is to Capture enemy units, strip them of their possessions, and then release them.

-• Partially subverted in Elona.
-Looting the bodies of monsters you kill yourself is OK, but looting dead adventurers' bodies (most have been dead for long) aren't— there is a karma penalty for the latter.
+• Elona: Downplayed.
+Looting the bodies of monsters you kill yourself is OK, but looting dead adventurers' bodies (most have been dead for long) isn't — there is a karma penalty for the latter.

 Web Comics